Larry and Vivian Snipes Legacy Fund

 For Larry and Vivian, it all comes back to the young people – as Vivian says, “it’s about a student on stage finally making connections with the word and understanding that there’s meaning behind the words rather than just the words on the page.”
 It is about every person finding the artistry within, learning empathy and providing opportunities, and opening young people’s eyes to the possibilities in life.
 What better way to honor the legacy of a lifetime of work than ensuring that all young people in Kentucky have these opportunities?

-While this chapter in LCT (and the Snipes’) story may be ending, a new one is ready to begin.
-While the community will be sad to see the Snipes go, it is also a time to celebrate all they have built.
+While this chapter in LCT (and the Snipes’) story may be ending, a new one has already begun!
+While the community is sad to see the Snipes go, it is also a time to celebrate all they have built.
 As Vivian says, “Once upon a time, a group of people got together and created a theatre.
 And then…”